The mysterious life and death of the first Playboy Playmate in glasses

 I did a Google search and discovered her name was Fran Gerard, Playmate of the Month for March 1967.
 After looking at pictures from that shoot (I now notice she was wearing non-prescription eyeglasses) I became curious as to what ever happened to her.

 Some Playmates have been famously tragic like Marilyn Monroe, Bettie Page, Anna Nicole Smith and Dorothy Stratten.
 Some just famous like Jenny McCarthy.
-Others have had unusual resumés like Victoria Vetri who played Isis in the Star Trek episode “Assignment: Earth” and later shot her husband to death.
+Others have had unusual resumés like Victoria Vetri who played Isis in the Star Trek episode “Assignment: Earth” and later did time for shooting her husband.
 Still others have been notably interesting like Rock and Roll chick Bebe Buell (who I have the pleasure of knowing).

 But Fran Gerard basically disappeared… and then she died at 37.
 That’s all.